Magic Formula Investing: Does Greenblatt's Method Work?

 It depends on your temperament.
 The magic formula has historically produced higher returns than broad market indices, but only for investors who follow it consistently through good years and bad.
 Most investors would be better served by a low-cost index fund, which delivers market returns without requiring active decision-making or emotional resilience during underperformance periods.

 Greenblatt's magic formula is a well-reasoned, evidence-backed approach to value investing.
 The maths behind it is sound: buying profitable companies at low prices tends to work over long periods.
-But the gap between backtested returns and real-world results is wide, and the strategy demands a level of discipline that most retail investors underestimate.
-For UK investors willing to put in the screening work, hold through rough patches, and keep costs low inside an ISA or SIPP, the magic formula remains a credible alternative to pure passive investing.
-For everyone else, a simple global index fund is the safer bet.
+But his own client data shows the strategy breaking in real hands - the self-managed accounts turned a market-beating formula into a market-lagging one.
+For the small minority of UK investors who will genuinely put in the screening work, hold through two or three flat years without flinching, and keep costs low inside an ISA or SIPP, it is a credible alternative to pure passive investing.
+Everyone else should take the 84.1%-vs-59.4% split as the answer and buy a simple global index fund instead.

 Further Reading: